-File No.:
+Client: Alberta Transportation and Economic Corridors File No.: 32121

-□ Erosion

-□ Seepage

-☐ Bridge/Culvert Distress

-□ Other
+☐ Other

 Observations (Site 9): Description Worsened?

-▼ Pavement Distress Site was recently overlaid.
-Some of the previous longitudinal and traverse cracks have reflected through.
-There is surface distortion over the crack pattern.
-V
+□ Pavement Distress Some of the previous longitudinal and traverse cracks have reflected through.
+There is surface distortion over the crack pattern. \boxtimes

-Slope Movement Site is located on an active deep-seated landslide moving toward the Peavine Creek.
+⊠ Slope Movement Site is located on an active deep-seated landslide moving toward the Peavine Creek.
 This site crosses over a sag pond/graben with several dips in the highway.
-V

-Small gully in backslope.
+⊠ Erosion Small gully in backslope.

-□ Seepage
+☐ Seepage

-□ Bridge/Culvert Distress Culvert at km 19.93: hanging outlet was repaired with sideslope regrading in 2017 but is starting to scour again.
-V
+⊠ Bridge/Culvert Culvert at km 19.93: Hanging outlet condition unchanged from 2022.

-□ Other
+☐ Other

-Instrumentation: None